leonccao/OnlineJudge-Solutions/Leetcode/README.md

 Scan backwards.
 If every character already appeared at least once starts from position P, then any position before P is avaliable for an answer.
 So try to find the smallest character before P to get the best answer.
 After fix the position of this character, call the solve function again to fix the other ones.

+## 318. Maximum Product of Word Lengths (Medium)

+Use bit to stand wether one word contains some characters or not (26 bits which is less than 31 bits).
+When comparing two words, just do and operation to these two numbers.

 ## 344. Reverse String

 StringBuilder.reverse().toString()